mike-north/ember-octane-workshop/notes/12-guarding-routes.md

 ## Changes Needed in Javascript

-First let's implement the auth service that we will be using to do session validation(or invalidation).
-This auth service is defined at `app/services/auth.js`.
+First let's enhance the auth service so that we can easily tell if there's a logged in user, and implement a `logout` action.
+This auth service is defined at [`app/services/auth.js`](../app/services/auth.js).

 Import the action decorator at the top of the file: